ScamPy -- A sub-halo clustering & abundance matching based Python interface for painting galaxies on the dark matter halo/sub-halo hierarchy: The ScamPy library

 \section{The ScamPy library}

 In this Section we introduce ScamPy, our highly-optimized and flexible API for ``painting'' an observed population on top of the DM-halo/subhalo hierarchy obtained from DM-only N-body simulations.
 We will give here a general overview of the algorithm on which our API is based.
 We refer the reader to Appendix~\ref{sec:apdxbushido} for a description of the key aspects of our hybrid \textsc{c++}/Python implementation, where we point out how the package is intended for future expansion and further optimization.
+We also provide, at the end of this Section, a brief discussion of the API performances.
+For a detailed analysis, the reader should refer to Appendix~\ref{sec:apdxperfbench}.
+The source code and a guide for installing the library can be obtained by cloning the GitHub repository of the project (\href{https://github.com/TommasoRonconi/scampy}{github.com/TommasoRonconi/scampy}).
 The full documentation of ScamPy, with a set of examples and tutorials, is available on the website (\href{https://scampy.readthedocs.io}{scampy.readthedocs.io}) of the package.